Diseases & Conditions

 In many cases, curves do not appear until the early teenage years.
 Small curves often go unnoticed until a child hits a growth spurt during puberty.
 Because scoliosis is not usually painful, children and their parents may not discover it until there are more obvious signs.

 In addition, adolescents tend to be modest.
-Many girls may be self-conscious or wear baggy clothing.
+They may be self-conscious or wear baggy clothing.
 It isn't until they wear more form-fitting clothes (bathing suits, t-shirts) that the curves are apparent.

-Also, adolescents may not see their pediatricians on a regular basis.
+Also, adolescents may no longer see their pediatricians on a regular basis.

 Why didn't our pediatrician see it sooner?

-Scoliosis curves can get worse very fast, especially during pre-adolescence.
+Scoliosis curves can get worse very quickly, especially during pre-adolescence.
 Your pediatrician may not have seen your child during this time of growth.